OutatimeSoftware/ProjectOne/Docs/InternalOrg.md

 #### Tech Requirements

-On **Phase 1** our project only have tech requirements and the way we organice our time to learn how to fill them is ours.
+On **Phase 1** our project only have tech requirements and the way we organize our time to learn how to fill them is ours.
 We've considered to divide all topics in 4 major sections: *Java Programming*, *DevOps*, *API* and *Data Base*.

 Every section has tech requirements to fill: